 Few years ago, it would’ve been hard to believe that this day would come.
 However, it’s here.
 And, it’s here to stay.

-As a small business owner who has more time than money, it’s important to understand the impact that a good and simple design can have on your business.
-Canva has made this possible for you to create minor designs for important updates when you do not have a big design budget, yet.
+As a small business owner who has more time than money, it’s essential to understand the impact that a good and simple design can have on your business.
+Canva has made this possible for you to create minor designs for important updates when you do not have a big design budget yet.

-Fortunately, the easy-to-use design giant is doing its part to make your life a bit easier.
-With the help of Canva, it only takes a couple of minutes to choose a template and edit it accordingly, or design from scratch if you have some experience in design.
+Fortunately, the easy-to-use design giant is doing its part to make your life easier.
+With the help of Canva, it only takes a couple of minutes to choose a template and edit it accordingly or design from scratch if you have some experience in design.

 After you visit canva.com, you want to see something that looks like this: